 Several business planning factors can impact the economic security of a business owner’s family.
 These may include the type of business entity you choose, the state you choose to do business in, as well as how you manage your business, human resources, and taxes.

 Executive compensation focuses on both cash and non-cash approaches.
-Helping business owners manage executive compensation is one of the value-added services we offer.
+Helping business owners manage executive compensation and retirement plan management are some of the value-added services we offer.
 The size and structure of the business significantly influence your compensation systems.
 Large businesses tend to provide owners with sophisticated and sometimes complex compensation formulas.
 Small businesses tend to adopt a more straightforward compensation approach.
 Examples of compensation may draw from insurance benefits, qualified retirement plans, stock options, personal performance initiatives, and other tax-advantaged nonqualified plans.

 Starting and running a business carries its own set of risk exposures.
 One of the value-added services we offer is business risk management.
 Risk management identifies your options for handling these risks, such as:

 Risk management is intended to minimize financial and other losses to your business, potentially associated with these risks.
 Managing that exposure is key to growing a healthy business.

 Another one of the value-added services we offer business owners is exit and succession planning.
 Exit and succession places focus on issues specific to business owners and shareholders.
 All owners will exit their business at some point, and mapping out what a smooth exit looks like is an important process.
 Business exit and succession planning focus on issues specific to business owners and shareholders, including supporting your retirement and your family’s future.
 Exit planning coordinates the management of your entire business life cycle through: